nermalcat69/projects/README.md

 ![ cover ](cover.png)

-This website shows my open source and closed source projects i built so far and you preview them if you want to
+Welcome to my project repository!
+Here, you can explore a collection of both open source and closed source projects I've crafted over time.
+Feel free to preview any of them.

 ## Features